 First, you need to be sure about the Online Platform where you want to build your eCommerce Website.
 Here, we’re talking about WordPress platform to build an eCommerce Business website.

-At the starting, I always prefer WordPress instead of other eCommerce platforms like Shopify or BigCommerce.
-If you want to use any of those platforms, then you need to pay a monthly transaction fee.
 On the other hand, WordPress is completely free and opensource, where you can easily build your own eCommerce website using the WooCommerce plugin.

 So, now let’s move on.

 Getting a Domain Name, Web Hosting, and an SSL Certificate

 If you’ve already got a WordPress website it’ll be a short run, but if it’s not then it’ll be more than short.